Skip to main content

 • Retry mechanism

-If your service does not return a 2xx successful response quickly after receiving a webhook message, we’ll try to send the message again.
-After several attempts, we’ll stop retrying.
+If we do not receive a 2xx successful response from your service quickly after sending a webhook message, we’ll try to send the message again.
+After several attempts, we’ll stop trying.

 You can see the history of payment events and the message delivery status of each event by selecting Manage webhook in the GOV.UK Pay admin tool.
 Each line of the Events history table is a single event.
 Select a payment event to see details of that event, including when it was sent, the body of the webhook message, and any previous delivery attempts.